 Dopamine is a neurotransmitter that also has an important role in baby blues syndrome and postnatal maternal emotional regulation.
 Dopamine is a neurotransmitter that is closely related to the reward system in the brain.
 This reward system plays a role in providing feelings of enjoyment and providing incentives for individuals to carry out certain behaviors that are considered satisfying or enjoyable.
 When a person feels something that is considered a reward or positive experience, such as seeing their baby's face or interacting with them, the brain responds by releasing dopamine.
 This creates feelings of enjoyment and happiness, which in turn provides a positive incentive to engage in behaviors that support care and concern for the baby.
 However, after giving birth, hormonal fluctuations in the mother's body can affect dopamine levels and the response of the reward system.
-Dopamine imbalances can contribute to emotional and mood changes, including baby blues symptoms such as feelings of sadness and anxiety.19 environment.
-After surrounding giving birth, hormonal fluctuations in the mother's body, including a decrease in estrogen and progesterone levels, can affect dopamine levels.
+Dopamine imbalances can contribute to emotional and mood changes, including baby blues symptoms such as feelings of sadness and anxiety.19

+Dopamine also plays a role in motivation and mood regulation, in addition to its role in the reward system.
+This hormone influences a person's energy levels, motivation, and emotional response to the surrounding environment.
+After giving birth. hormonal fluctuations in the mother's body, including a decrease in estrogen and progesterone levels, can affect dopamine levels.
 This can have an impact on the mother's mood and motivation.
 Changes in motivation and emotional responses can affect the way a mother feels and interacts with her baby, as well as with the daily tasks associated with caring for the baby.
 When dopamine levels are out of balance or experience significant fluctuations, mothers may feel less motivated, less enthusiastic, or experience changes in their emotional response to baby care.
 This can be one of the factors that contribute to Baby Blues symptoms, such as feelings of sadness, anxiety and emotional tension.20